-Just like {the fermionic} QCD, {for simplicity let us consider a linear sigma model as the low-energy description} of the {scale-invariant} hidden scalar QCD.
-To this end, we can just simply apply the general symmetry argument to write down every possible term in the hidden sector {at the low-energy scale}.
-Now, scalar quarks are confined to form mesons and baryons, that can be denoted as $S_i ^\dag S_j \sim M_{ij}$ and $S_i S_j ^\dag S_k \sim B_{ijk}$, respectively.
-With the $U(N_f)$ {global} symmetry and the classical scale invariance, the most general Lagrangian for these fields can be written as follows:
+As a low-energy description for the scale-invariant hidden scalar QCD with colored scalars in the fundamental representations, we can consider a linear sigma model constructed from the scalar mesons and baryons, denoted as $S_i ^\dag S_j \sim M_{ij}$ and $S_i S_j ^\dag S_k \sim B_{ijk}$, respectively, just like the fermionic QCD case.
+With the $U(N_f)$ global symmetry and the classical scale invariance, the most general Lagrangian can be written as follows: